 Changes should include changes to landforms, distribution of water, climate, and availability of resources.

 Changes in the habitat could range in time from a season to a decade.
-Data should be provided.

 While it is understood that ecological changes are complex the focus should be on a single change to the habitat.